Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Benders decomposition in MHSP

+The single subproblem $g(x^{O}_i,q_i)$ can include multiple operational scenarios.
+If the operational scenarios are independent of each other then an alternative approach would be to treat each as an independent subproblem.
+This has the potential advantage of maintaining a more accurate model of the operational problems, but the disadvantage is that it increases the number of Benders cuts and slows down the solution of each Benders reduced master problem.
+In this paper, the single subproblem approach is taken, as illustrated in Figure \ref{fig:MHSP}.
+The Reduced Master Problem (RMP) at iteration $j$ is

 where $\beta_i$ is a variable for the approximated cost of the operational subproblem that is embedded in strategic node $i$.
-Constraint \eqref{eq:benders_cut_general} are the Benders cuts built up to iteration $j-1$.
-To simplify the notation, we write the operational subproblem as
+Constraint \eqref{eq:benders_cut_general} are the Benders cuts associated with subproblem $i$ built in the iterations up to the current iteration $j$.